freenode/web-7.0/content/pages/policies.md

 privilege, not a right, and may be withdrawn where we believe that this has not been the case.

-Unlawful activities and related support activities are considered off-topic, as are inappropriate advertising, heavy media file trading, proprietary game software modding, warez, porn and various forms of antisocial behaviour, including (but not limited to) political, racial, ethnic, religious or gender-related invective.
+Off topic channels are required to act in good faith in accordance to the freenode community as a whole.
+Unlawful activities and related support activities are considered off-topic, as are inappropriate advertising such as unused channels for the purpose of polluting the channel list results, transmission of illicit content such as warez or illegal content, spam, or squatting a namespace preventing others from utilizing it.

+Channels found in violation of an infraction will be given a warning.
+A second violation is terms for removal of its channel operators.

 In accordance with UK law freenode has no tolerance for any activity that could be construed
 as:

 * incitement to racial hatred
 * incitement to religious hatred